 by Wes Carlton

-Water temperature: 56 degrees, level: full pool, clarity: clear.
+Water temperature: 61 degrees, lake level: down 2 feet, clarity: clear.

 Bass: The bass bite has been steady over the last few weeks.
 We have been catching some really big largemouth and spotted bass.
 The shallow topwater bite has been great!
 We have been starting our morning off in the backs of creeks throwing swimbaits and jerkbaits.
 Herring color Sebille swimbaits have been the best lately.
 We have been following up the swimbait cast with a Spring Mcstick for those skeptical fish.
 After an hour or so of fishing the creeks, try working long points at the mouths of creeks.
 This bite should continue over the next couple of weeks until we see those 50 degree water temps.